VectorSpaceHQ/2d_conduction/README.md

 # Method
 Solve for normalized Temp 0-1
 convert to color using 3 functions.
-These are polynomial fits of the coolwarm data red = -484*T^3 + 207*T^2 + 292*T + 58
+These are polynomial fits of the coolwarm data

+red = -484*T^3 + 207*T^2 + 292*T + 58
 green = -76*T^3 - 577*T^2 + 598*T + 68
 blue = 612*T^3 - 1345*T^2 + 586*T + 184

-Floating point operations require additional functions, whereas large arrays are stored in memory.
-It is therefore better (from a program space perspective) to store 768 color values in arrays than it is to use three simple polynomial expressions to calculate these numbers.